-Adults and children aged over 12 years: 6 tablets (24mg) in any 24 hours.
+Adults and children aged over 12 years: 1 tablet/10mls syrup every 4-6 hours, do not take more than 6 tablets in 24 hours.

 Elderly: The elderly are more likely to experience neurological anticholinergic effects.
 Consideration should be given to using a lower daily dose (e.g., a maximum of 12mg in any 24 hours).